GoogleCloudPlatform/terraformer/README.md

 (reverse Terraform).

 *   Disclaimer: This is not an official Google product
-*   Status: beta - need to improve documentation, squash some bugs, etc...
+*   Status: beta - we still need to improve documentation, squash some bugs, etc...
 *   Created by: Waze SRE

 ![Waze SRE logo](docs/waze-sre-logo.png)